Expert Upcycling: Shifting the Compute-Efficient Frontier of Mixture-of-Experts: Discussion

-We introduced expert upcycling, a method for progressively expanding MoE capacity by duplicating experts and extending the router mid-training, while holding top-$K$ routing fixed to preserve inference cost.
-A theoretical decomposition into a capacity gap term and an initialization gain term guided the design of the upcycling operator and comprehensive ablations, yielding a practical recipe for practitioners.
-In our 7B$\to$13B experiments, the upcycled model matches the fixed-size baseline across 11 downstream benchmarks while saving ${\sim}$32\% of GPU hours.
-When a trained MoE checkpoint already exists, expert upcycling enables improving it without discarding learned representations, reducing the required compute by ${\sim}$67\% and offering a more sustainable alternative to retraining from scratch as quality demands grow.
+We introduced expert upcycling, which progressively expands MoE capacity by duplicating experts and extending the router mid-training while holding top-$K$ routing fixed to preserve inference cost.
+A theoretical decomposition into a capacity gap and an initialization gain guided the operator design and ablations; in our 7B$\to$13B experiments the upcycled model achieves lower validation loss than the fixed-size baseline while saving 24--32\% of GPU hours (50--67\% when the source model's pre-training cost is sunk); at 100\% CPT, the downstream accuracy gap closes to within 0.3 points (average across 11 benchmarks).
+The activation-ratio sweep (\S\ref{sec:results-sparsity}) further suggests iterated upcycling, repeatedly doubling expert count through successive steps to keep Term~(I) small, as a natural extension.

-Our experiments validate expert upcycling with $m{=}2$ (doubling the expert count) across interleaved and full MoE architectures at scales up to 7B total parameters.
-Scaling to frontier models, using larger expansion factors, or training under distribution shift between pre-training and CPT may reveal new challenges such as router collapse or balancing brittleness.

-Looking ahead, expert upcycling defines a broad framework within which many design choices remain open: alternative expert selection criteria, diversity-inducing initialization strategies, and router initialization methods may further improve gap closure beyond the operators studied here.
-Our activation ratio sweep (\S\ref{sec:results-sparsity}) suggests that expert upcycling naturally supports \emph{progressive} capacity expansion: rather than making one large capacity-gap jump, one can iteratively double the expert count through successive upcycling steps, keeping Term~(I) small at each step.
-For very low target activation ratios, a staged strategy may be preferable: first convert a dense checkpoint to a moderate MoE via sparse upcycling, then apply expert upcycling iteratively to reach the desired configuration.
+Our results cover $m{=}2$ upcycling on MoE architectures up to 7B parameters, with DCLM for ablations and an English-majority mixture for the 7B run.
+Open directions include larger $m$, frontier-scale ($>$10B) models, and multilingual or distribution-shifted CPT.

 { }